hawaiian-pizza-corp/bob/README.md

 # Bob 🍍🍕 Expert

-This is a demo with Ollama and LangChainJS
+This is a demo with Ollama and LangChainJS.

 ```bash
 curl http://ollama-service:11434/api/generate -d '{